aleenarosejose-cpu/COMPOUND-POISSON-PROCESS/README.md

-Here’s a clean, well-structured **README-ready** version of your derivation, formatted in Markdown and written clearly for GitHub documentation.

----

 # 📘 Compound Poisson Process — Derivation and Explanation

 This document provides a clear derivation of the distribution of a **Compound Poisson Process**: